luhesaga/luhesaga/README.md

 # My name is Luis Sarmiento

-I'm from Colombia, student of Software engineering, passionate about lerning new stuff and tecnologies.
+I'm from Colombia, student of Software engineering, passionate about learning new stuff and tecnologies.

 - 🔭 I’m currently working on C.I.
 Farmacapsulas as a Cost Analyst.
 - 🌱 I’m currently learning Software Engineering on Americana University and Data Science and Web Development on Platzi.